You are on: darsys.com

 usually.
 Deal with it or make sure you specify how you want it done.

-have no smoking sections, though this is slowly changing.
-Smoking is allowed
+Many still may have smoking sections, though this is slowly changing.
+Smoking

 expect like restrooms.
-Accept it, because you can’t change it.
+Accept it, because you can’t change it -- but

 - Bunches of Grapes Pub: (Halfway between